 Note: your total income is determined by the value of invoices you have issued (if you use the basic turnover method) or the actual payments you have received (if you use the cash based turnover method)

-for annual accounters the end of the month after the month containing your FRS anniversary, or the end of your current annual VAT period, whichever comes first.
+for annual accounters the end of the month after the month containing your Flat Rate Scheme anniversary, or the end of your current annual VAT period, whichever comes first.

-12.3 How often do I have to check my turnover?
+12.3 How often you need to check your turnover

 You have to make sure that your turnover has not risen above the limit in paragraph 12.2(a) and (b) each year, on your anniversary of joining the scheme.